'You suck more than Man Utd,' angry NZ users rip beIN Sports as stream fails amid final-day action

 "beIN, you suck more than Man Utd right now," subscriber Mike Rodgers posted last night.

-As football insults go, that's perhaps the harshest thing you can say about a company at this point in time.
+As football-related insults go, that's perhaps the harshest thing you can say about a company at this point in time.

 But that's what the Rodgers posted to beIN Sports' Facebook page after the football streaming service failed overnight - on the final day of the English Premier League season.